clarin-eric/DOGlib/README.md

 Checkes whether PID is a collection hosted by registered repository.
 Note that this method tries to resolve the PID in order to verify whether it is a collection, therefor may be slow.

 ## Installation
 It is recommended to install DOGlib in the virtual environment to avoid dependency clash.
-In order to install DOGlib enter cloned directory and install it via pip with explicit requirements.txt from the project
+In order to install DOGlib enter cloned directory and install it via pip with explicit requirements.txt from the project.
 Clone the repository and enter the directory:
 ```bash
 git clone https://github.com/clarin-eric/DOGlib.git